kiota-community/dart_kiota/packages/kiota_serialization_json/README.md

-The `kiota_serialization_json` package is the Dart Text serialization library implementation to handle `application/json` responses.
+The `kiota_serialization_json` package is the Dart Json serialization library implementation to handle `application/json` responses.

 ## Usage